plone/plone.docker/docs/usage/addons.rst

   Please note that passing `PLONE_` environment variables will slow down container creation as a buildout re-run inside container is triggered.

-  Thus, we strongly recommend to use this only for testing or development purpose.
+  It is **strongly** recommend to use this only for testing or development purpose.

   For production use, create a new image as described.

 Theme development
 =================
 You can mount a local `resources` folder to serve diazo theme resources `from resources/theme/mycustom.theme`.
 Please refer to `plone.resource <https://pypi.org/project/plone.resource>`_ for more details and setup instructions.

 .. code-block:: shell